-It should be remembered that a Railway Undertaking retains overall responsibility for the health and safety of its employees at all times when they are engaged in company business.
-This clearly includes during the course of any journey they are required to undertake as part of their duties, even if this involves use of another company's staff and vehicles.
+It should be remembered that a Railway Undertaking always retains overall responsibility for the health and safety of its employees when they are engaged in company business.
+This clearly includes during any journey they are required to undertake as part of their duties, even if this involves use of another company's staff and vehicles.
 Appendix A provides a sample risk assessment for the use of rail replacement road vehicles.
 It should be noted that the ORR has in 2019 prosecuted a rail company when their staff had an accident when driving back from undertaking work.